zzzprojects/learn-orm/tutorials/dapper-transaction/getting-started.md

 # Getting Started

-**Dapper.Transaction** is exactly like Dapper but extend the `IDbTransaction` interface instead of `IDbConnection`.
+**Dapper.Transaction** is exactly like Dapper but extends the `IDbTransaction` interface instead of `IDbConnection`.

  - It is a framework for mapping an object-oriented domain model to a traditional relational database.
  - It is very easy to use and improves the performance of your application.
  - It is a simple library to make it easier to work with a transaction.
- - It provides support for both static and dynamic object binding using transactions, stored procedures, or bulk inserts of data.
+ - It supports both static and dynamic object binding using transactions, stored procedures, or bulk inserts of data.

 ## Installation